How To Make Accurate Straight Cuts & Angles

 - Hold the lead firmly with your non-cutting hand

 - Introduce the knife to the edge of the lead and start rocking from side to side and pushing forwards at the same time

 - Cutting through the heart of the lead came is harder with these angles as there is more of the heart to cut

 - Keep checking both sides to make sure that the cut is following the marked line

 - When you’ve cut the came, check that the top flange matches the bottom flange.

 Sorted!
 Cutting lead accurately is now one of your skills.

 P.S.
-The ‘Leaded Stained Glass Artistry’ course is full of extra tips and advice to develop your leaded glass skills – Click to See if the course is right for you here.
+The video and stills are taken from my ‘Leaded Stained Glass Artistry’ course.
+It’s aimed at beginners and refreshers and takes you through a starter panel.
+It’s full of extra tips to develop your leaded glass skills.
+Click to See if the course is right for you here.